Understanding image sharpness part 1:

 uses an approximation (equations below) that peaks just below 8

-CSF is used in a measure of perceptual image sharpness called Subjective Quality Factor (SQF), which includes MTF, CSF, print size, and typical viewing distance.
-SQF has been used since the 1970s inside Kodak and Polaroid, but it was difficult to calculate, and hence remained obscure, until it was incorporated into Imatest SFR in 2006.
+CSF is used in measures of perceptual image sharpness called Acutance and Subjective Quality Factor (SQF), which includes MTF, CSF, print size, and typical viewing distance.
+SQF has been used since the 1970s inside Kodak and Polaroid, but it was difficult to calculate, and hence remained obscure, until it was incorporated into Imatest in 2006.

 |The following formula for CSF is